 - J1 Visa students and scholars

-Forums and Blogs are not your source for answers to your legal counsel.
+Forums and Blogs are not your sources for answers to your legal counsel.

-Why do you think all the blogs and forums have an disclaimer that says, there’s no attorney client relationship is established and use the details only for your information purpose.
+Why do you think all the blogs and forums have a disclaimer that says, there’s no attorney-client relationship is established and use the details only for your information purpose.
+Including Happy Schools.

 What does consultation mean?

-With respect to Immigration scenario, problems can be of following nature
+With respect to Immigration scenario, problems can be of the following nature

 - You need help to file a petition

-- You need guidance to answer an query for application you with USCIS
+- You need guidance to answer a query about status.

 - You need help with issues related to your employer.